safakturkoglu/HumanCounter/README.md

 # Human Counter

 ## Aim of Project
 In this project, I developed an algorithm that will count the people in the live view continuously and display them on the time graph.
 I also used and developed some algorithms as a reference in this project.
 I wrote this project in Python and used the OpenCV library.
-I used Python to send data to database.
+I used Python to send data to the database.
 I used javascript to pull the data.
-After processing the image as a result of various algorithms, the user was informed via the web page with the data generated in real time.
+After processing the image as a result of various algorithms, the user was informed via the web page with the data generated in real-time.
 Data is transmitted to the user every 30 seconds.
-The user can access the date, time and total number of people on the graph.
+The user can access the date, time, and total number of people on the graph.

 ## YOLO